This magical 10-day Morocco itinerary will fill your days with epic adventures, mouthwatering food, and magical experiences.

 Day 5: Desert Life In Merzouga

-Our morning started with a drive out into the desert where we made a visit to a nomadic Berber encampment.
+Our morning started with a drive out into the desert, where we visited a nomadic Berber encampment.
 Our host was a mother of three children.
 Her husband spent his days as a shepherd roaming the land helping his flock find fields of grass to feed on.

 Visiting the encampment was an eye-opener for us all.
 The simple rug-walled tents were built to be easily taken down and carried to the next camp when it was time to move.
 The accommodations, with their dirt floors and solar panels, reminded me of our visit to a Guarani village near San Ignacio Mini, Misiones in Argentina.